shawnmusgrave/boston_bha_code_violations/health_and_safety_complaints_in_boston_public_housing.md

 * 115
 * 28

+	http://[Public DNS - Shawn will provide]:8000/violation_type?viol_type=[enter violation type]

 ##Next steps

 I know that there are duplicates in my dataset.
 For instance, some developments are funded by federal as well as municipal program funds, these developments are getting double dinged.

 This parsing methodology can be used to collate health and safety violations along a number of different axes!

+I'd like to map these results, as well.